 Everyone says: go before it’s too late!
 I did, and I came home hoping it would change sooner than later.
-And it did, because I went to Havana before Castro died, and Obama opened the door!
+Luckily, it did, because I went to Havana before Castro died, and Obama opened the door!
 But it will take a long time to change so many years of isolation.
 And the changes might remove some of the things we as tourists are travelling to Cuba for – but too bad for us.

 WHAT TO SEE IN HAVANA

 When the Spanish arrived in Havana in the 16th century, they turned it into the most fortified city in the Americas.
-Havana began as a trading port, and suffered regular attacks by buccaneers, pirates, and French corsairs.
+Havana began as a trading port, and hence suffered regular attacks by buccaneers, pirates, and French corsairs.
 So the first stone fort in the Americas was built.
 But alas, it was too far inside the bay to do any good.

 Palacio de los Capitanes Generales

 Dear Peacock.
 Thank you for standing right there!

 This palace is the former official residence of the govenors (Capitanes Generales) of Havana.
 Pretty nice!
 Today it houses the Museum of the City of Havana and is very interesting with uniforms and works spaces.
 The statue in the lovely courtyard is Christopher Columbus.